benfoxall/decks/day-of-rest.md

 # [fit] Part 2.

-# How we can take inspiration from things?
+# How can we take inspiration from the way we build Things.

+^ Let's think of some properties of things, and how we can use them to inspire us

 ---